cflannagan/service.subtitles.addic7ed/README.md

 Disclaimer: UNOFFICIAL addon!
 Not responsible for anything that happens - good, bad, or otherwise if you decide to use this addon.

+## Installation Instructions:

-Git clone this project into the 'addons' folder.
+Github Users: Git clone this project into the 'addons' folder.

+Non-Github Users: Download zip file https://github.com/cflannagan/service.subtitles.addic7ed/archive/master.zip into the 'addons' folder and unzip.
+If needed, after unzipping, rename the extracted folder name to service.subtitles.addic7ed

 Finally, add the following line to 'userdata/addon_data/script.xbmc.subtitles/settings.xml' file to enable the service.